milenkovicm/netty-kafka-producer/readme.md

 # Netty Based Apache Kafka Producer [![Build Status](https://travis-ci.org/milenkovicm/netty-kafka-producer.svg)](https://travis-ci.org/milenkovicm/netty-kafka-producer)

-A very short POC to see if it is possible to make netty based kafka producer which utilizes netty's off-heap buffer allocators.
+A POC to see if it is possible to make netty based kafka producer which utilizes netty's off-heap buffer allocators.

 At the moment producer is very limited.
-It can connect to brokers and send messages to them, and that is more or less end of it's capabilities.
+It can connect to brokers, send messages to them, and that is more or less end of it's capabilities.
-There is basic support for broker or connection failures.
-As this is only POC please expect many rough edges which need further attention.
+There is a basic support for broker or connection failures.
+As this is POC only, please expect many rough edges which need further attention.

-If you need battle tested kafka producer the the original one is better fit at the moment, especially if you need at-least-once semantics.
+If you need battle tested producer the original one is better fit at the moment, especially if you need at-least-once semantics, or any `0.9.0` feature.

-Producer was tested with apache kafka 0.8.2.1.
+Producer has been tested against `0.8.2.1` and `0.9.0.1`.

 ## How to use